23f3003467/Quiz-Master-v2/README.md

 - Role-based dashboard (admin sees all, user sees personal data)
 - Real-time dashboard using Vue
 - Export quiz data and performance as CSV
-- Celery Beat scheduled task for monthly user score report
+- Celery Beat scheduled task for monthly user score report(only for every month)
 - Dynamic charts using Chart.js

 ## Technologies Used